 A successful personal injury claim should include all medical costs incurred, lost earnings if you have had to recover away from work, an amount in compensation for the pain and suffering experienced as well as punitive damages if the dog owner can be proven to have been particularly negligent.

 Because of the grey area that surrounds dog bite legislation in Mississippi and Jackson in particular which doesn’t have any bans on particular dog breeds, you are advised to get legal help before filing a claim against a dog owner after an attack.
 Make an appointment with the Diaz Law Firm to discuss a possible personal injury claim.
-You can contact the office at 601-607-3456.
+You can contact us online or call the office at 601-607-3456.